Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 GRANT CREATE WAREHOUSE ON ACCOUNT TO APPLICATION TEMPO;
 ```

-The application comes with its own in-house warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs, which will be used for container services runs.
+The application comes with its own warehouse (TEMPO_WH) and compute pool (TEMPO_COMPUTE_POOL) with the following specs, which will be used for container services runs.
 - TEMPO_WH
 ```sql
 CREATE WAREHOUSE IF NOT EXISTS TEMPO_WH